General Compliance & Annual Filing Requirement in Hong Kong

 What is General Compliance and Annual Filing?

-The annual compliance requirements in Hong Kong involve the renewal of company secretary & registered office, auditing the accounts, renewing the business registration, ensuring the company’s statutory records are properly kept, holding an Annual General Meeting, ensure company particulars have been updated with the Companies Registry and carry out the annual filing with Companies Registry and Inland Revenue Department.
+In Hong Kong, annual compliance requirements include renewing the company secretary and registered office, auditing the accounts, renewing the business registration, verifying the company’s statutory records, holding an Annual General Meeting, updating company particulars with the Companies Registry, and completing annual filings with the Companies Registry and Inland Revenue Department.

 Hong Kong’s Companies Ordinance mandated that all companies must file their Annual Returns with the Companies Registry.
 This annual filing allows the Companies Registry to ensure that members of the public have access to latest specified information of the company, the company officers and shareholders etc.

 The annual filing with the Companies Registry is done via form NAR1 which must be signed by the director, company secretary, manager or authorized representative.
 This form can be obtained from the Hong Kong Companies Registry website.
-An annual registration fee is payable on delivery of the annual filing with the amount dependent on the type of company i.e., whether it’s a local private company, local public company, a company limited by guarantee or a registered non-Hong Kong company.
+Additionally, an annual registration fee is due with the annual filing.
+The amount depends on the company type (local private, local public, limited by guarantee, or non-Hong Kong).
 Registration fees range from HK$105 to HK$180.

 The following information is needed for the annual filing with the Companies Registry: